Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 Since the given array is sorted, a brute-force solution could be to iterate through the array, taking one number at a time and searching for the second number through <b>Binary Search</b>.
 The time complexity of this algorithm will be `O(N*logN)`.
 Can we do better than this?

 We can follow the <b>Two Pointers</b> approach.
 We will start with one pointer pointing to the beginning of the array and another pointing at the end.
-At every step, we will see if the numbers pointed by the two pointers add up to the target sum.
+At every step, we will see if the numbers pointed by the <b>two pointers</b> add up to the target sum.
 If they do, we have found our pair; otherwise, we will do one of two things:
-1. If the sum of the two numbers pointed by the two pointers is greater than the target sum, this means that we need a pair with a smaller sum.
+1. If the sum of the two numbers pointed by the <b>two pointers</b> is greater than the target sum, this means that we need a pair with a smaller sum.
 So, to try more pairs, we can decrement the end-pointer.
-2. If the sum of the two numbers pointed by the two pointers is smaller than the target sum, this means that we need a pair with a larger sum.
+2. If the sum of the two numbers pointed by the <b>two pointers</b> is smaller than the target sum, this means that we need a pair with a larger sum.
 So, to try more pairs, we can increment the start-pointer.
 ### Brute Force Solution
 ````js
 function pair_with_targetsum(nums, target) {